NinaLanzer/NinaLanzer.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

-Welcome, my name is Nina Lanzer.
-This page provides an overview over my professional activities.
+Welcome!
+My name is Nina Lanzer and this page provides an overview over my professional activities.